ThisMahdi/Django-Number-Generator/README.md

 ## What you need?

-In order to use this code, these modules needs to be installed on your operating system.
+In order to use this web application, these framework/library needs to be installed on your operating system.

 * `Django 3 (surely!)`